intellee/blog.diffense.co.kr/about.md

 We also provide training courses on a variety of advanced security topics such as

-* Building 1-day Exploits
+* Windows Bug Hunting and Exploit Course
-* Windows Kernel Bug Hunting and Exploit
+* Writing 1-day Exploits
-* Advanced Reverse Engineering and Malware Analysis
+* Advanced Reverse Engineering and Malware Analysis Course

 ---